Skip to main content

 Activate

-From mid-September to mid-October 2023, the local community and Brisbane residents had the opportunity to discover Racecourse Road businesses through a month-long activation which incorporated multiple in-premises events in the precinct.
+From mid-September to mid-October 2023, Brisbane residents explored Racecourse Road businesses through a month-long activation with in-premises events.

 Understand